FareHarbor/fareharbor-docs/external-api/getting-started.md

 ## Rate Limits

-Each partner is allowed approximately 600 requests per minute to the FareHarbor External API.
-This is about 10 requests per second.
+Each partner is allowed 30 requests per second to the FareHarbor External API.

-This is evaluated over a 5 minute period.
-Going over this limit will result in an HTTP response with 403 status ("Forbidden") for the duration of the following five minute window.
+This is evaluated every second.
+Going over this limit will result in an HTTP response with 429 status ("Too Many Requests") for the remainder of the second.

 If you are currently running a lot of daily requests all at once, please consider spreading them out more evenly over the course of the